alex-truby/blog/content/posts/baja-water-2025.md

 ### Groundwater Anomalies
 Groundwater is a lifeline for arid regions like BCS.
-However, coastal aquifers face growing threats from over-extraction and seawater intrusion—a significant concern for communities relying on these critical water sources.
+However, coastal aquifers face growing threats from over-extraction and seawater intrusion—a significant concern for communities relying on these critical water sources [1].
 To explore groundwater trends in BCS, I analyzed data from NASA's Gravity Recovery and Climate Experiment (GRACE) satellite mission.

 Launched in 2002, GRACE detects subtle variations in Earth's gravity field caused by changes in mass distribution.
 These measurements allow us to track anomalies in terrestrial water storage, including groundwater, soil moisture, surface water, and snow.
 The data is reported as anomalies—changes in water storage measured in centimeters of equivalent water height relative to a baseline (2004–2009).
 This approach provides a clearer picture of deviations from typical conditions, highlighting trends and regions under stress.